perplexityjeff/USB-Webcam-Timelapse/README.md

 # USB Webcam Timelapse

 This python script (webcam.py) creates timelapse videos using webcam images.

+## Usage
-Usage is as follows:
+The usage of the script is as follows:

     $ ./webcam.py 10 4h webcamImages 0 1920 1080

-where:

 - 10 is the interval between images in seconds.